kubernetes-sigs/cloud-provider-huaweicloud/docs/usage-guide.md

   **dedicated**: Use the dedicated load balancer service.

 * `kubernetes.io/elb.availability-zones` Optional.
-Specifies AZs sperated by a semi-colon(;), AZs are  where the load balancer can be created.
+Specifies AZs where the load balancer needs to be created, AZs should seperated by a semi-colon(;).
   This annotation works with dedicated load balancers (`kubernetes.io/elb.class: dedicated`), and it is required when creating a dedicated load balancer service.